Bank of America settles currency-rigging lawsuit

 Investors, including hedge funds and pension funds, said the 12 banks controlled 84.3 percent of the global currency trading market in 2013.

 They said Bank of America held a 3.08 percent share, JPMorgan held 6.07 percent and UBS held 10.11 percent.
-The largest shares were held by Deutsche Bank AG, Citigroup Inc and Barclays Plc.
+The largest shares were held by Deutsche Bank AG (DBKGn.DE), Citigroup Inc (C.N) and Barclays Plc (BARC.L).

 Lawrence Grayson, a Bank of America spokesman, declined to comment.
 Chief Financial Officer Bruce Thompson said on a Wednesday conference call that the bank already set aside money for the accord.